Isaachi1/react-native-secure-ls/README.md

 * **`clear`**

   Removes all the keys ever created for that particular domain.
-Remember localStorage works differently for `http` and `https` protocol;
+Remember AsyncStorage works differently for `http` and `https` protocol;

   ```
     ls.clear()